 It blew up when it was dropped, accumulating 13.5k stars on GitHub, and translated into a number of foreign languages.
-It was a big deal for us at the time because we hadn’t managed to produce all that much on the “thought leadership” front since the company’s halcyon days of ~2011.
+It was a big deal for us at the time because we hadn’t managed to produce all that much on the thought leadership 1 front since the company’s halcyon days of ~2011.

-The project was eventually converted to GitBook format, which I thought was a little unfortunate because it lost a lot of that original succinctness.
+The project was eventually converted to GitBook format, which was a little unfortunate because it lost its original succinctness.
 I’ve created a fork of the project to bring it back to its more easily digestible original state.